mre/hyperjson/README.md

-Turns out, parsing JSON correctly is [quite hard](http://seriot.ch/parsing_json.php), but due to Rust, the risk of running into stack overflows or segmentation faults is lower (basically zero) -- especially in comparison with C implementations.
+Turns out, parsing JSON correctly is [quite hard](http://seriot.ch/parsing_json.php), but due to Rust, the risk of running into [stack overflows or segmentation faults](https://github.com/esnme/ultrajson/issues) is lower (basically zero, especially in comparison with C implementations).

 ## TODO (help wanted!)